TomVincentUK/snompy/docs/guide/scattering.rst

 =========================

-In both the finite dipole model (FDM) and the point dipole model (PDM), the SNOM contrast is modelled by calculating the effective polarisability, :math:`\alpha_{eff}`, of an atomic force microscope (AFM) tip and sample.
+In both the finite dipole model (FDM) and the point dipole model (PDM), the SNOM contrast is modelled by calculating the effective polarizability, :math:`\alpha_{eff}`, of an atomic force microscope (AFM) tip and sample.
 On this page we'll explain why that works.